joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/sockets.md

   example, the certificate could have been altered, corrupted, or it could be the wrong type of certificate.

-- Invalid chain—one or more of the certificates in the server’s chain of certificates are invalid.
+- Invalid chain—one or more of the certificates in the server's chain of certificates are invalid.

 - Principal mismatch—the host name of the server and the certificate common name